-Exploring Bugis Market (Bugis Street)
+Bugis Market (Bugis Street) - A Vibrant Souvenirs Market

 Bugis Village also known as Bugis Street Market is a good place for tourists and locals alike to pick up a souvenir or two such as fridge magnets and keychains.
-It is not a flea market, but more of the street's night market concept stores with fixed price,though you can also bargain for higher value items like a luggage bag.
+It is not a flea market, but more of the street's night market concept stores with fixed price, although you can also bargain for higher value items like a luggage bag.

 If you are looking for inexpensive watches, you can get a $5 watch at Bugis Market.
 These are not fake branded watches like those found in some alleys in Bangkok and other parts of south-east Asia, but a no-brand watches.
 Some may think they look cheesy.
 But who cares as long as it works.
 A watch is a watch.